welshea/git_commit_timestamps/README.md

 ## SYNTAX

-git_commit_timestamps.pl ["user message"] [--commit] [--force]
+git_commit_timestamps.pl ['user message'] [--commit] [--force] [--use-ct]

-If no "user message" is specified, then only the auto-generated operation and timestamp messages are recorded for each commit.
+If no 'user message' is specified, then only the auto-generated operation and timestamp messages are recorded for each commit.
+NOTE -- it is recommended that you surround the message in single quotes, rather than double quotes, to prevent undesired behavior due to multiple layers of shell and escape interpreting.  'line1\nline2' will result in two separate lines, while 'line\\nline2' would yield a single line of 'line1\nline2'.

 If --commit is not specified, then the script performs a "dry run", where it summarizes the operations and auto-generated messages it plans to perform